 Any Polaris PLTW Course drop requests must be initiated within the first ten (10) days (after the first day of class).

-For course drop requests after the tenth day of class, the teacher will ask the counselor to schedule a mandatory meeting including the student, parent/guardian, teacher and Mr. Mayell.
+For course drop requests after the tenth day of class, the teacher will ask the counselor to schedule a mandatory meeting including the student, parent/guardian, teacher and Mrs. Xander and /or Mr. Rhamy.

 GRADUATION REQUIREMENTS & GRADUATION SEALS